tidwall/gjson/SYNTAX.md

 ### Literals

-Starting with v1.12.0, GJSON added support of json literals, which provides a way for constructing static blocks of json.
-This is can be particularly useful when constructing a new json document using [multipaths](#multipaths).
+Starting with v1.12.0, GJSON added support of JSON literals, which provides a way for constructing static blocks of JSON.
+This is can be particularly useful when constructing a new JSON document using [multipaths](#multipaths).

-A json literal begins with the '!' declaration character.
+A JSON literal begins with the '!' declaration character.

 For example, using the given multipath: